 All final decisions are subject to judicial control.
 The Authority's decisions on merger control producing external effects (either clearing or prohibiting a merger), can be appealed.
 Until recently, the Lisbon Commerce Court ("Tribunal de Comércio de Lisboa") had exclusive jurisdiction to hear appeals against the Authority's decisions clearing or prohibiting a concentration or applying fines to undertakings.
-Since 5 January 2009, applicants must bring appeals before the commerce court ("Tribunal de Comércio") with jurisdiction over the place of their main headquarters (in case of decisions imposing fines, the place where the offence was committed), although the Lisbon Commerce Court will retain subsidiary jurisdiction, in particular for applicants headquartered abroad.
+Since January 2009, applicants must bring appeals before the commerce court ("Tribunal de Comércio") with jurisdiction over the place of their main headquarters (in case of decisions imposing fines, the place where the offence was committed), although the Lisbon Commerce Court will retain subsidiary jurisdiction, in particular for applicants headquartered abroad.
+A draft law creating a single court with competence to hear appeals against decisions of the Competition Authority and other sectoral regulators is currently being discussed in the Parliament.